Kanhang/SimpleChatbot/README.md

 Demo : https://simple-chatbot-blue.vercel.app/

 Project Overview:
 This is a lightweight AI chatbot application built using Next.js and React, leveraging the free DeepSeek model available through OpenRouter's API platform.
 The application delivers conversational AI capabilities similar to commercial chatbots, with a clean, responsive interface optimized for modern web browsers.
+It is a cutting-edge chatbot platform designed to bridge the gap between complex AI reasoning and high-fidelity user interaction.
+Unlike standard "chat-bubble" interfaces, this project utilizes a Multi-Agent Orchestration layer where specialized AI agents (Code Generator, Concept Explainer, and Logic Verifier) collaborate to fulfill user requests.

+The frontend is engineered with Lexical, a modular text editor framework, to ensure that AI-generated content—specifically code and technical documentation—is rendered with precision, interactivity, and rich formatting.

 Technical Implementation:

-Frontend: Built with Next.js 14 (App Router) and React 18, utilizing TypeScript for type safety
+Frontend: Built with Next.js 14 (App Router) and React 19, utilizing TypeScript for type safety

 Styling: Tailwind CSS for responsive design and ShadCN UI components